Machine Learning-based quadratic closures for non-intrusive Reduced Order Models: Methodology

 This part is dedicated to briefly recall the theoretical foundations of non-intrusive model order reduction strategies.
 Differently from the above-mentioned \emph{intrusive} ROMs, this approach is completely data-driven.
 Hence, it does not need the knowledge of the mathematical model of the numerical schemes used to obtain the high-fidelity solutions.

-Following a classical offline-online pipeline, we collect the high-fidelity solutions, named \emph{snapshots}, corresponding to the field of interest of our problem.
-In the numerical results, we focus on the velocity field.
-We call $d$ the space dimensionality (we will consider only two-dimensional test cases, hence $d=2$), and we evaluate the velocity field onto the computational mesh points $\bm{x} \in \mathbb{R}^{\ndof \times d}$, being \ndof{} the number of degrees of freedom of the high-fidelity simulations.
+Following a classical offline-online pipeline, we collect the high-fidelity solutions, named \emph{snapshots}, corresponding to the field of interest of our problem. \RALL{Let $u \in \mathcal V$ be such field, with $\mathcal V$ an appropriate function space for the problem at hand.} In the numerical results, we focus on the magnitude of the velocity field.
+We call $d$ the space dimensionality (we will consider only two-dimensional test cases, hence $d=2$), and we evaluate the velocity field onto the computational mesh points \RALL{$\bm{\hat x} \in \mathbb{R}^{\ndof \times d}$}, being \ndof{} the number of degrees of freedom of the high-fidelity simulations.